huggingface/transformers/src/transformers/models/mega/implementation-tasks.md

 * ~~Possibly add explicit `use_nffn` args as well instead of implying based on other args~~
 * `is_decoder` and `add_cross_attention` are already part of the `PretrainedConfig` parent class
 * Either remove the `initializer_range` arg, or use it to init weights
+  * Actual initialization via config is happening in `MegaPretrainedModel`, so need to pick that or the original inits
 * Remove gradient checkpointing option?
-  * Actually inherited from the `PretrainedConfig`, so probably just raise a warning if it's requested
+  * ~~Actually inherited from the `PretrainedConfig`, so probably just raise a warning if it's requested~~
+  * Actually did this by setting `supports_gradient_checkpointing=False` in `MegaPretrainedModel`

 ## Mega source code
 * Possibly combine `MegaEncoderLayer` and `MegaDecoderLayer` into a single class